 7) Fixing of Finance inconsistencies

 Fixing will typically include sorting out Finance inconsistencies, which is a major project activity, which require very Finance application experts.
 See Chapter 3.9 in the Conversion Guide and particularly SAP Note about Conversion of Accounting to S/4HANA and its attachment for more details.

 Our S/4HANA RIG is also trying to help you with blogs like this one: Blog S/4Hana ACDOCA Conversion Line Items.

 The usage of the Customer/Vendor integration (CVI) is mandatory with S/4HANA.
 We have seen in many projects that performing this integration and fixing issues along the way can be very time-consuming.

 As such, you need to make sure that you have a very expert on Business Partner and CVI as part of the project with sufficient time assigned for those activities.
 Issues can occur during synchronization, customizing and with respect to master data quality.

-Make sure you always use the latest versions of SAP Note Pre-Conversion Check CVI, SAP Note Pre-Conversion Check CVI Report and the Customer/Vendor Integration Cookbook, which is describing what you need to know and which actions have to be taken.
+Make sure you always use the latest versions of SAP Note 2216176 Pre-Conversion Check CVI, the report attached to it and the Customer/Vendor Integration Cookbook, which is describing what you need to know and which actions have to be taken.

 This blog from our RIG is useful as well.